vertilia/recif/README.md

 ## Operations reference

-Meanings below are given as php code.
+Examples below are given in json notation, meanings are given as php code.

 ### Context operator